-Directors who are employees do not receive a retainer or fees for service on the board or any committees.
-Each non-employee director receives a \$40,000 annual retainer paid quarterly (Mr. Hall as non-executive chairman receives an additional annual retainer of \$75,000), and a fee of \$1,500 for each board and committee meeting attended in person and a fee of \$750 for each telephonic board and committee meeting attended.
+Directors who are employees of the Company or any of its subsidiaries, do not receive a retainer or fees for service on the Board or any committees.
+Each non-employee director receives a \$40,000 annual retainer, paid quarterly (the non-executive chairman receives an additional annual retainer of \$75,000).
 The Chairman of the Human Resources and Compensation Committee and the Chairman of the Nominating/Governance Committee receive an additional annual retainer of \$10,000 and the Chairman of the Audit Committee receives an additional annual retainer of \$25,000.
 Each member (other than the chairman) of each committee also receives an additional retainer of \$5,000.
-Directors are also reimbursed for reasonable out-of-pocket expenses incurred in attending board and committee meetings and for their reasonable expenses related to the performance of their duties as directors.
-In the past Mr. Lash waived receipt of all fees and retainers but effective October 1, 2008 he agreed to accept them in the future.
-The following table reflects the amounts paid to each individual non- employee director who served on the board in 2008.
+Currently, directors may elect, prior to the beginning of the fiscal year, to receive all or a portion of their retainers or meeting fees in shares of the Company's Common Stock, in lieu of cash.
+For fiscal year 2009, no director elected to receive Common Stock.
+During 2009, in addition to the annual retainers described above, each director received a fee of \$1,500 for each Board and committee meeting attended in person and a fee of \$750 for each telephonic Board and committee meeting attended.
+The following table reflects the amounts paid to each individual non- employee director who served on the Board in fiscal year 2009.

-Name Fee Earned or Paid in Cash (\$) Total (\$)
+Fee Earned or Paid in Cash

+N ame (\$) Total (\$)

-Charles H. Beynon 97,750 97,750
+Charles H. Beynon 104,500 104,500

-Michael J. Hall 160,750 160,750
+Michael J. Hall 172,000 172,000

-Joseph V. Lash
+Joseph V. Lash 67,500 67,500

-Donald L. Luke 80,500 80,500
+Donald L. Luke 86,500 86,500

-John E. Welsh III 74.500 74.500
+John E. Welsh 89,500 89,500